oduwsdl/archivenow/README.rst

 Notes
 -----
-The Internet Archive (IA) sets a time gap of at least two minutes between creating different copies of the 'same' resource.
-For example, if you send a request to the IA to capture (www.cnn.com) at 10:00pm.
-The IA will create a new copy (lets call it C1) of this CNN homepage.
-The IA will return (C1) for all requests to archive the CNN homepage recived before 10:02pm.
-The Archive.is sets this time gap to five minutes.
+The Internet Archive (IA) sets a time gap of at least two minutes between creating different copies of the "same" resource.

+For example, if you send a request to IA to capture (www.cnn.com) at 10:00pm, IA will create a new copy (*C*) of this URI.
+IA will then return *C* for all requests to the archive for this URI received until 10:02pm.
+Using this same submission procedure for Archive.is requires a time gap of five minutes.